wpilibsuite/allwpilib/design-docs/modes.md

 - For matches, should we construct teleop at the same time as auto?
 If we do that, we probably need a disabledStart() or 2015 FTC opmode style init(), and don't run disabledPeriodic for both.

+- Is it actually likely that team robots will have a mix of command-based modes and non-command-based?
+If not, restricting command-based robots to *only* command-based modes might enable greater integration and ease-of-use for the typical command-based robot?

 # Unresolved Questions

 - FRC SendableChooser has a "default" option set by robot code.
 Do we want something similar here or should it be 100% DS driven?
 It's kind of nice to be able to set a default (e.g. via a `setDefaultAutonomousMode(String)` function in `Robot`), but also might be a little fragile since it's name based.
 If it's done via annotation, what happens if multiple annotations are marked as default?